 Should you buy it?

 Yes. the OnePlus 7T is an absolute steal.
-Such is its performance, camera ability, and screen technology.

 - OnePlus 7T Pro review: A real beauty, inside and out

 - Pixel 4 XL vs. iPhone 11 Pro vs. Note 10 Plus vs. OnePlus 7T: Camera shootout